yashagg16/Color-Switch-Game/README.md

 # Key Functionalities of the Game
   1. Making key objects, the player, the obstacles, the score etc.
   2. Implementing dynamics of the game, ball moving against gravity, obstacles moving and collisions.
+        The movements are smooth,
   3. Serialisation and game save file.
+5 different games can be saved and then be loaded to play at any time.
   4. Pausing the game.
   5. Ohter refinements.